liderrick/Travelling-Salesman-Problem-TSP-Approximation-Solver/README.md

 * The output file contains the generated solution using the [Christofides algorithm](https://en.wikipedia.org/wiki/Christofides_algorithm) and [2-opt](https://en.wikipedia.org/wiki/2-opt): the total path length is in its first line, followed by an ordered list of the cities' identifiers.

-The `test-input-#.txt` files were provided by Oregon State University, CS 325 - Summer 2017.
+Some example input files are provided.
+These `test-input-#.txt` files were sourced from Oregon State University, CS 325 - Summer 2017.

 ## Instructions
 1. Run `make` to compile solver.